concreted/dqiv-nds-en-script-patcher/README.md

 ## Approach

-- Seek until we find a `@a@b` start boundary.
+- Seek until we find a `@a` start boundary.
 Write all bytes until the start boundary to the output file as-is.
+- Next, seek until we find a `@b` nametag end boundary.
+Everything between `@a` and `@b` is the speaker name of the dialogue segment.
 - Seek to `@c2@` end boundary.
 Determine length of segment.

 - Remove each `%0` and add equal number of empty spaces at end of segment.
 - Change each plural-variable block e.g. `%H***%Xyou%Yyouse%Z` to plural equivalent, padding end with spaces.
     - Always pick the latter of the two options